PerfAI-Inc/Free-API-Tools/README.md

   </tbody>
 </table>

-# GovernanceAI Free API Tools
+# GovernanceAI Free API Tools (Beta)

 ## Introduction

+**Note: This project is currently in Beta.
+We're actively improving it and welcome any feedback.**

 In today's fast-paced software development world, maintaining high-quality API governance is crucial yet challenging.
 GovernanceAI simplifies this by providing developers and organizations with powerful, automated tools to scan, analyze, and improve their APIs.
 This open-source project leverages advanced AI to identify issues in real-time, offering actionable insights to enhance API design, security, and performance.